Public Holidays in Australia 2026: How to maximise your annual leave

 6. Christmas and Boxing Day (25–26 December)

 The festive season is all about family, food, and fun.
 On Christmas, many enjoy hearty meals and gift exchanges, while Boxing Day is a shopper’s paradise with post-Christmas sales.
-It’s also a great time to head outdoors—whether it’s to the beach or a local park—for some festive relaxation.
+It’s also a great time to head outdoors — whether it’s to the beach or a local park — for some festive relaxation.
+If you’re a cricket fan, there’s no better way to spend Boxing Day than watching Australia going head to head with England in an Ashes test match.

 Unique State-Specific Holidays